techidaily/site-fox-friendly/source/_posts/updated-2024-approved-digital-sound-capturing-101-your-path-to-proficiency.md

 Otranscribe is one of the best online tools to transcribe Voice Memos into text.
 It stands out because it's free to use, unlike other websites offering trial and purchase.
 It is entirely free to use and user-friendly.

-## FAQ

 <!-- affiliate ads begin -->
-<iframe width="560" height="315" src="https://www.youtube.com/embed/DCARjc5g5VI?si=9OfovbKBrpoJeXTY" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
+<iframe width="560" height="315" src="https://www.youtube.com/embed/JAkb8Bv3AU4?si=2rHwnZYTzTLieKgY" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
 <!-- affiliate ads end -->

+## FAQ

 ### 1\.
 Can Voice Memos record phone calls?